How natural experiments inform public health

 What do we learn from experience?

 When people rebuild after a flood on the same low-lying land, they may talk of resilience or courage.
 But if they keep doing the same thing hoping the results will be different, should that be a point of pride?
 Or if the utility didn’t upgrade the power grid after a catastrophic power outage, should we be surprised when it happens again?
+Too often people simply make a habit of failing to learn from their mistakes.

 What we take away from experience is subject to confirmation bias.
 That is, we interpret our observations as supporting what we already believe.
 It’s important to interpret experience with an open mind and be as objective as possible.